NVIDIA/earth2studio/v/0.1.0/_sources/modules/models.rst.txt

 .. warning ::

-   Pre-trained diagnostic models provided in Earth-2 Inference Studio may be provided under different licenses.
+   Pre-trained diagnostic models provided in Earth2Studio may be provided under different licenses.
 We encourage users to familiarize themselves with each prior to use.